 - Secure your wireless connection – Make sure you protect your home wireless network with a password and when connecting to public Wi-Fi networks make sure to be cautious about what information you are sending over it.

 - Upgrade your security – Personal firewalls and security software packages with anti-virus, anti-spam, and spyware detection features are a must-have for those who engage in online financial transactions.
+DNS filtering is an effective and popular way of blocking maicious sites and filtering out objectionable content.
 Make sure the computer you are using has the latest security patches.
 Note: Secure website connections start with “https” instead of just “http” and have a key or closed padlock in the status bar that typically appears in the lower right-hand corner of your screen.

 - Protect your phone with a password – Smartphones can hold as much or even more personal information than your laptop or desktop computer.

 See also the 2013 Data Privacy Day Report [PDF]